SanaNasar/ruby_inheritance/README.md

 ruby_inheritance
 ================

+## About

-### Here are some code samples that demonstrate inheritance using Object-oriented Programming Language (Ruby)
+  Here are some code samples that demonstrate inheritance using Object-oriented Programming Language (Ruby)